 Miso-Glazed Green Beans

-These simple miso-glazed green beans are a lovely summer side dish!
-Packed with tons of sweet & savory flavor, it's a family favorite in our house.
+These miso-glazed green beans are a lovely summer side dish!
+They are simple to prepare, and packed with sweet & savory flavor.

 - 1 lb. fresh green beans